vgupta1192/currency-converter/README.md

 ![alt text](img/wrong.PNG)

 ## Demo
-You may want to have a look at the demo https://vgupta1192.github.io/currency-demo/
+You may want to have a look at the demo: https://vgupta1192.github.io/currency-demo/

 ## Adding the component in your project
 ```